Campomar Puerto Vallarta

 A District That Changes the Conversation

 This distinction matters because it shapes everything about how a venue like this competes.
 In the Zona Romántica or along the waterfront, restaurants price against hotel alternatives and tourist expectations.
-In Fluvial Vallarta, the peer set is local: the family-run spots, the neighborhood staples, the places that rely on return visits rather than first impressions.
+In Fluvial Vallarta, the comparable set is local: the family-run spots, the neighborhood staples, the places that rely on return visits rather than first impressions.
 That competitive pressure tends to produce a different kind of reliability.

 Where Campomar Sits in Puerto Vallarta's Food Scene